I first presented it at in 2021. You can watch the recording on the official conference website:

 And finally, is to use and advocate for visual explanations in documentation and tutorials.
 That might mean making them for your own blog posts, or collaborating with designers if you work on larger projects with documentation.

-That was a lot of information packed into one talk – this was definitely a taster session to get you intrigued rather than a complete meal.
+That was a lot of information packed into one talk – this was a taster session to get you intrigued rather than a complete meal.
+Here's books and links you can check out to learn more: